Saturday, February 7, 2026

 With all due respect to Nancy Guthrie, the mother of TV anchor Savannah Guthrie who was abducted last Sunday, it's pretty crazy that her case has been covered non-stop every day since then, at the level of intensity one would expect for a world war or global plague.

 My husband never heard of Savannah Guthrie before this happened.
 I had heard her name but never saw her even once, despite her being the host of the Today show for the last 14 years.
 (I don't watch it.)
 So she's not some colossal star.
-What then explains the continuous coverage of this story?
+What then explains the continuous TV coverage of this story?
+For some reason it's drawing in the public and thus making big bucks for the networks.

-I have no answers, only questions.
-And while it's hard to pull myself away, I'm pretty much done with it.
+While it's been hard to pull myself away -- after all, I'm only human -- I'm pretty much done with it.
+Enough already!
 I think Savannah should dry her tears, put on some makeup, pack a bag and hop a jet to Italy where she was supposed to be covering the Olympics and get back to it before her career is forever tainted.

 No comments: